murabus/murabus/content/research/worksinprogress.md

 "Nationalization of Local Elections" (with Cameron Wimpy)

-"Social Context, Local News, and Voter Confidence" (with Johanna Dunaway)

 "Local News and Political Competition" (with Johanna Dunaway)

 "Political Economy of Demographic Aging" (with Margarita Estévez-Abe)